sujit70777/portfolio/README.md

 # ehsanur.com

-**Senior Flutter Engineer — Portfolio**
+**Portfolio site of Ehsanur Rahman — Senior Flutter Engineer, 11 years in mobile**

-A Flutter Web site that ships apps the way it ships itself: data-driven, cache-safe, and built to survive a real production deploy.
+Built in Flutter Web.
+Data-driven, cache-safe, and deployed by a pipeline that survives a real production host.

 <img src="web/og-preview.png" alt="ehsanur.com preview" width="640" />